 Surfing is obsolete, and cyberspace is gone.
 There is no time to enmesh oneself in a new-space when real-space beckons.
 Instead, the network communities grow, inspired by social network standards, architecture, and expectations.
 Homepages have transformed, chat rooms no longer dominate, and social network profiles representing the “real you” rather than the “avatar” succeed in their place.
 We navigate through quick hyper jumps between apps rather than HTML hyperlinks.
 We look up and down from our mobile phones in rapid succession to the traffic around us as we drive.
 During the development of this network and its standards, social practices, and communities, there emerges a tension between the online and the offline and, subsequently, between life and death.
 The reemergence of the zombie in media is but a result of this tension.

 While the pop-zombie of the 1960s never disappeared, the beginning of the 21st century that has brought an endless assortment of media surrounding the zombie has proliferated for very different reasons.
 Most notably is the meme of the zombie apocalypse, consisting usually of how-to survival guides and trusty handbooks in preparation for the end-times.
-Even the Center for Disease Control (CDC), playing on the meme, issued a “Social Media Preparedness 101: Zombie Apocalypse” on their official website.
+Even the Center for Disease Control (CDC), playing on the meme, issued a “Social Media Preparedness 101: Zombie Apocalypse” [link no longer accessible] on their official website.
 The CDC also produced what they call a Zombie Novella, or digital comic described as: